Jiri to Everest base camp trek

 We will drop you at the airport to get back home.

-Different travellers have different minds; it means different perspectives on travelling.
-Accordingly, considering such different preferences of travelling according to their budget and timeframe, this trip program also can be customized.
+Different travelers have different minds; it means different perspectives on traveling.
+Accordingly, considering such different preferences for traveling according to their budget and timeframe, this trip program also can be customized.

 In case, the flight delay/cancellation happens at the start of the trip and it goes so long that it disturbs your ahead travel schedule, you are free to choose an alternative trip: such a trek in the Annapurna, Langtang, or any other regions.
 If you are not interested in the alternative trip and would rather wait for the trip, you are welcome to wait in Kathmandu for as many days as it takes to get a flight to Lukla.
 However, please note that there will be no refund if you lose your time waiting at the airport and do not take an alternative tour or you only do short trek later due to time limitation.
 If the cancellation happens before the trip, we will provide you with accommodation and lunch in a guesthouse in Kathmandu.
 In case of the flight delay/c cancellation after finishing of the trek, you will be responsible for all your expenses.
 Please also note that you will not be entitled to any refund for the services (such as hotel, transport, flight, etc) included in the package that you would not use later.